As a school psychologist, I thought I’d pretty much crush helping my kids with distance learning and balancing work too.

 And the result?

-It’s full of proactive, effective and easy-to-learn parenting strategies and it’s totally FREE from Sept 14 to 18.
+It’s full of proactive, effective and easy-to-learn parenting strategies.
 This 5-day online course gives parents tools and techniques to stay calm while raising kids in this crazy, uncertain world.

 Check out this 2-minute video to see what it’s all about: